joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/README.md

 - Gin Web Framework
 - Other dependencies are listed in `go.mod`

+## Execution

+I've opted to use Docker to run the application.
+This allows for a consistent environment across all platforms.

+### Build

+- Run `docker build -t receipt-processor-service .` at the root.

+### Run

+- Run `docker run -p 8080:8080 receipt-processor-service` to start the service

 ## Test Environment

 Run tests via `go test` in the `/main` directory